Insparisk serves building owners and compliance professionals across the United States.

 Building owners with properties in both Maryland and New York often ask: "How are these systems different?"
 Understanding the differences prevents compliance mistakes:

-Aspect Maryland (State-Managed) New York City (Private Inspection)
+Aspect Maryland (Owner-Hired Third-Party) New York City (Private Inspection)

-Inspection Model DLLR manages program; state contracts inspectors Building owners contract private inspectors; DOB oversees
+Inspection Model State administers program; owner hires an authorized third-party inspector (since 2009) Building owners contract private inspectors; DOB oversees

-Inspector Selection Owner has no choice; DLLR assigns Owner chooses licensed private company
+Inspector Selection Owner hires an authorized third-party inspector Owner chooses licensed private company

 Annual Inspection Cycle Calendar year (January–December) Calendar year (January–December)

-Inspection Frequency Annual (all elevators) Annual (all elevators); CAT1 special annual testing
+Inspection Frequency Annual periodic inspection; 5-year full load test Annual (all elevators); CAT1 special annual testing

 Certificate Posting Required; visible location Required; visible location

-Deficiency Correction Timeline Per DLLR notice (typically 30 days) Per DOB violation (10-30 days)
+Deficiency Correction Timeline Per Maryland Dept of Labor notice (typically 30 days) Per DOB violation (10-30 days)

 Licensed Mechanic Requirement Yes; MD licensed mechanics required Yes; NYS licensed mechanics required

-Penalty Structure DLLR fines; shutdown orders DOB violation fines; ECB hearings
+Penalty Structure Maryland Dept of Labor fines; shutdown orders DOB violation fines; ECB hearings

 Frequently Asked Questions